ITfoxtec/FoxIDs/docs/samples.md

 ## Down-party sample applications

 ### AspNetCoreOidcAuthCodeAllUpPartiesSample

-Sample ([code link](https://github.com/ITfoxtec/FoxIDs.Samples/tree/master/src/AspNetCoreOidcAuthCodeAllUpPartiesSample))  applicationshowing user login and logout with OpenID Connect (OIDC) using authorization code flow as a service provider and requesting login by all up-parties.
+Sample ([code link](https://github.com/ITfoxtec/FoxIDs.Samples/tree/master/src/AspNetCoreOidcAuthCodeAllUpPartiesSample))  application showing user login and logout with OpenID Connect (OIDC) using authorization code flow as a service provider and requesting login by all up-parties.

+You can test this [sample online](https://aspnetcoreoidcallupsample.itfoxtec.com/).

 > This sample is a good starting point!